Skip to main content

 Shed/Outbuilding Dedicated space, protected May lack ventilation Add vents, inspect for pests monthly

-For pellet grill users, proper storage is even more critical since pellets absorb moisture quickly.
-Our guide to pellet storage containers covers the best options for keeping pellets dry and ready to use.
+Use covered storage that protects from rain while allowing airflow.
+Avoid airtight containers that trap moisture and promote mold.
+Most properly stored wood remains usable for 2–3 years.
+For pellet grill users, proper storage is even more critical since pellets absorb moisture quickly — our guide to pellet storage containers covers the best options.

 Safety Considerations